tinganchen/llm-mixed-precision/README.md

 * numpy==1.19.2
 * tensorboardx==1.4

+## Motivations
+Quantization errors are varying within different transformer blocks, especially for larger LLMs (see ["fig/intro_error.pdf"]("fig/intro_error.pdf")).
+That is, some blocks are much sensitive to bitwidth compression, which may lead to severe performance degradation.
+Therefore, we tend to assign more bits to these sensitive blocks and fewer bits to the other blocks for the maintenance of efficiency.

 ## Overview

-* Overview of Mixed-prcision LLMs (See "fig/overview.pdf")
+* Overview of Mixed-prcision LLMs (see ["fig/overview.pdf"]("fig/overview.pdf"))

-* Illustration of Bit Allocation Stategy (See "fig/overview_attention.pdf") - Measurement of block adversaries, i.e., quantization errors
+* Illustration of Bit Allocation Stategy (see ["fig/overview_attention.pdf"]("fig/overview_attention.pdf")) - Measurement of block adversaries, i.e., quantization errors

 ## Experiments